-Not just marketers.
-Not even experienced tech marketers, as talented as they may be.
+You can’t expect any marketer to know how startup marketing is done.
+Not even experienced tech marketer, as talented as she or he may be.
 B2B startup marketing should be handled by – B2B.
 Startup.
 Marketers.

 Let me ask you a question

-Do you have a team of marketers, one stand-alone marketer in your team, or no one internal?
+Do you have a team of marketers, a single one in your team, or no one internal?
 If your startup is young, and assuming you even have someone wearing a marketing hat, most likely it’s just one person.
 Makes sense, as this is the situation in most early-stage startups.
 None or one.
-Reality Bites.
+Reality and common sense.

 Just one marketer, huh?

-When this topic comes up in my day-to-day life, and I must say at least 50% of founders I meet with have already experienced some kind of disappointment from an internal marketer or an external agency (or both), I usually understand what went wrong as soon as I learn that neither the external agency nor the internal marketer can be described as ‘experienced B2B startup marketing masters’.
+When this topic comes up in my day-to-day life, and like I said, I must admit that many founders I meet with have already experienced some kind of disappointment from an internal marketer or an external agency (or both), I usually understand what went wrong as soon as I learn that neither the external agency nor the internal marketer can be described as ‘experienced B2B (seed to b) startup marketing persona’.